Höegh’s RoRo solution proved best fit for breakbulk unit

 With the customers’ tight deadline, Höegh Autoliners’ direct RoRo (Roll on/Roll off) service from Mumbai to Dakar proved a perfect fit for transporting the breakbulk unit, ensuring a timely service with minimum transit time.

-The customer had used LoLo (Lift On/Lift Off) vessels in the past for their shipments but swapped to RoRo, because the operation would be safer and more reliable.
+The customer had used LoLo (Lift On/Lift Off) vessels in the past for their shipments but swapped to RoRo because the operation would be safer and more reliable.
 The cargo would be directly rolled on and off the vessel, eliminating the need for crane lifting in both load and discharge ports.
 This reduces the risk of damage to the cargo and ensures a safer and more efficient operation.

-In addition, due to the sensitivity of the cargo, it would be safely stowed under deck where it would not be exposed to weather or seawater.
+In addition, due to the sensitivity of the cargo, it would be safely stowed under the deck where it would not be exposed to weather or seawater.
 This meant that the customer would not need to pack the breakbulk unit, saving them a considerable cost.

 Challenge presented

-A challenge, however, was presented as due to the dimensions of the breakbulk unit, primarily the length to weight ratio, it would not be possible to load on Höegh’s 62 feet rolltrailer.
+A challenge, however, was presented as due to the dimensions of the breakbulk unit, primarily the length-to-weight ratio, it would not be possible to load on Höegh’s 62 feet rolltrailer.
 The entire cargo weight was resting on only two saddles which meant that the stress on the 100 MT rolltrailer was above the workable limit.
 To add to this, the total height of the cargo measured 5.75m.
 This meant that the only vessels that could ship the cargo was Höegh’s Post-Panamax vessels, which are capable of transporting cargo up to 6.5 m high.

 Solution developed